michalperlak/michalperlak.online/content/blog/querydsl-projections-spring-data/index.md

 As you can see only the columns from the projection are fetched during SQL query - that's what we wanted to achieve.

-Our new API gives us possibilities not only to fetch a projection of a single JPA entity, but we can create also create a projection of some more complex queries.
+Our new API gives us possibilities not only to fetch a projection of a single JPA entity, but we can also create a projection of some more complex queries.
 Our second entity will be a subscription assigned to the user.